13+ Newly Launched CMSes You Should Check Out

 Backed by an extensible and pluggable architecture that supports a wide spectrum of runtime scenarios, Piranha runs smoothly on Linux, Windows, and Mac OS X. Best of all, it is SEO Friendly and also comes with a Gutenberg-style block editor using which you can organize your content in form of small, reusable blocks.

 Built on top of ASP.NET, Squidex is an open-source Headless CMS designed to help you manage your content from a central place.
 As it allows you to access all of your content anywhere via an API, you can use it to run multiple external or internal apps, websites, and services.

 Squidex not only supports an unlimited number of languages but also facilitates you to manage your content in several ways, like using an HTML editor or Markdown Maps.
 Furthermore, you can track changes to your content and even filter it using a state-of-the-art query language.

-Built on top of Hugo, the world’s most popular and fastest open-source static site generator, Academic is a highly flexible and easily manageable CMS that allows you to build anything with the help of Widgets.
-Equipped with a powerful theme and plugin system, Academic contains a variety of elements for every kind of site.
+Built on top of Hugo, the world’s most popular and fastest open-source static site generator, Wowchemy is a highly flexible and easily manageable CMS that allows you to build anything with the help of Widgets.
+Equipped with a powerful theme and plugin system, Wowchemy contains a variety of elements for every kind of site.

 Apart from the above-mentioned options, you can also try Sanity, GraphCMS, Takeshape, and Rwtxt CMSes which also offer you some really groundbreaking features to help you build a highly functional yet easy to manage website.